enasequence/read_docs/retrieval/programmatic-access/tag_querying.rst

 * marine: OpenStreetmap’s water polygons shapefile: https://osmdata.openstreetmap.de/data/water-polygons.html
 * terrestrial: OpenStreetmap’s land polygons shapefile: https://osmdata.openstreetmap.de/data/land-polygons.html

 We further qualify such identification by a level of confidence which is dictated by a combination of the evidence available on the record to support said assertion.

-^^^^^^^
-datahub
-^^^^^^^
-The datahub tag is assigned based on whether the record belongs to a Data Hub maintained by ENA.

 ^^^^
 xref
 ^^^^
-xref tags are based on external data resources, and are added if requested by the submitting group.
+xref (Cross Reference) tags are based on external data resources that have provided mappings between their records and ENA records.
+A tag for a specific external resource can be enabled on request.
 Currently xref:worms tags are available on taxons; xref:arrayexpress, xref:europepmc, xref:pubmed on studies; xref:unieuk on sequences.

 ^^^^^^^
 covid19
 ^^^^^^^
-The record is related to the study PRJEB39908, PRJEB40349, PRJEB40770, or one of their child studies.
+The record is related to COVID-19 data, as indicated by it being included under the COVID-19 specific umbrella studies PRJEB39908, PRJEB40349, PRJEB40770, or one of their child studies.

 -------------
 Miscellaneous